Yogesh-Rebari/Logic-Building-Questions/README.md

 # maths-problem-solving-code
-The code to solve various problems in maths
+The python code to solve various problems in maths